 Inform SLT of the exact timing of the trip.
 This is particularly important if teaching is required at either end of the day.
-A list of groups of pupils going out of School, if it is not the whole class, should be supplied to Class Teachers and the Headmaster of Music.
+A list of groups of pupils going out of School, if it is not the whole class, should be supplied to Classroom and Specialist Teachers and the Head of Music to information peri teachers.
+The Deputy Head should be made aware of bookings to ensure that the school calendar "SOCS" is kept up to date.